Fundamental regions for non-isometric group actions: Results on fundamental regions

-Now assume singletons in $X$ are closed.
+Now assume that $X$ is $T_1$, i.e.~that singletons in $X$ are closed, and let $\hat U$ be a strongly locally finite open neighbourhood of $\overline R$.
 Then we define

-which is open since each $\{gx\}$ is closed and since only finitely many $gx$ are contained in $\hat U$. \end{proof} Now we are able to prove an analogue of Ratcliffe's Theorem~6.6.9. \begin{theorem} Let $G$ be a group of homeomorphisms of a locally compact topological space $X$ such that $X/G$ is compact and let $R$ be a fundamental region.
-If $R$ is finitely self adjacent, then $\overline R$ is compact.
+which is open since each $\{gx\}$ is closed and since only finitely many $gx$ are contained in $\hat U$. \end{proof} Now we will establish an analogue for Ratcliffe's Theorem~6.6.8 with a proof that does not use Theorem~\ref{Rat668} and hence does not require the stronger version of locally finite.
+It will also imply the last statement in Theorem~\ref{main_theorem}.

+\begin{theorem} Let $G$ be a group of homeomorphisms of a locally compact topological space $X$.
+Let $X/G$ be compact, and let $R$ be a fundamental region.
+If $R$ is locally finite, then $\overline R$ is compact.

-\nopagebreak Further, let $X$ be first countable and let the action be properly discontinuous.
-Then, if $\overline R$ is compact, $R$ is locally finite. \end{theorem} \begin{proof} We prove the second statement first.
-If the action is properly discontinuous.
-Then $X/G$ must be Hausdorff \cite[Proposition 12.21]{lee-topo}.
+\nopagebreak Further, let $X$ be first countable, Hausdorff, and let the action be properly discontinuous.
+If $\overline R$ is compact, then $R$ is locally finite. \end{theorem} \begin{proof} We prove the second statement first.
+Under the assumptions, $X/G$ must be Hausdorff \cite[Theorem~11 and Lemma~9]{kapovich2023note}.
 Then $\kappa:\overline R/G\to X/G$ is a continuous bijection from a compact space to a Hausdorff space and so is a homeomorphism.
 Then we apply \cref{thm_kappa-homeomorphism} to conclude that $R$ is locally finite.